This MSU pre-college program gives young people a chance to experience college life, learn new ideas and skills, and meet people from across Michigan.

 Character education is important in every aspect of a child’s life, including the family, school and community.
 Kids need consistent messages, and they need all the adults in their lives to have high standards and expectations for ethical behavior.
 Character education can and should happen as a long-term, communitywide, community-based effort involving schools, parents, social service agencies, law enforcement, churches, businesses, 4-H, and other youth and family organizations.

-Character education endeavors, such as CHARACTER COUNTS!, fit well with a policy adopted by the Michigan State Board of Education in October 1996, in which the board encouraged public schools to provide character education focusing on principles such as respect, responsibility, caring, trustworthiness, justice, civic virtue and citizenship.
+Character education endeavors fit well with a policy adopted by the Michigan State Board of Education in October 1996, in which the board encouraged public schools to provide character education focusing on principles such as respect, responsibility, caring, trustworthiness, justice, civic virtue and citizenship.
 These themes also complement much of the content of the Michigan Model Health Education Curriculum used in school districts across the state.

 For more information on how to get involved as a youth or volunteer, contact your county MSU Extension office or: